cabalamat/rtmods/README.md

 for them.
 There would be hyperlinks to the mod's homepage, if any.

 At the moment Rtmods doesn't remember what mods have been added to `modded_rtw\`.
-This feature could be addedm, and then the program would be able to display a log of what mods you have already added.
+This feature could be added, and then the program would be able to display a log of what mods you have already added.

 There will also be a short guide on how to write a mod and put it on the system.